E :Environment

 Explanation of the reason and background

 Our Company is engaged in business that is dependent on resources available from nature (blessings of nature) including natural rubber.
-In addition, many production plants use large amounts of water in production processes, emitting heat and carbon dioxide.
-The very existence of our operation sites can disturb and break apart the local ecosystem through land modifications, as well as variation in microclimate.
+Our production facilities impact natural capital through their use of land, water, and energy, resulting in the release of heat and carbon dioxide.
 We recognize that negative effects on the natural environment caused by these kinds of business activities are not unrelated to the loss of biodiversity currently advancing on a global scale.

 To address these issues, Yokohama Rubber Group established its Biodiversity Guideline in 2010, and has been working on the conservation of biodiversity through its value chain locations.
 For years, we have been running the Yokohama Forever Forest Program to plant trees and to provide saplings in areas around our production sites.
 We also perform various biodiversity conservation activities to ensure that the plants and animals living in our production site premises has positive effect on the surrounding regional ecosystem.
 In January 2023, we joined the "30by30 Alliance for Biodiversity," a coalition of companies and other organizations directing all-Japan efforts to achieve "30by30," an international goal of conserving and protecting more than 30% of land and sea by 2030 toward the goal of nature positive.
 In the same month, we endorsed the philosophy of the Task Force on Nature-related Financial Disclosures (hereinafter referred to as TNFD) and participated in the "TNFD Forum," an international stakeholder organization that supports the establishment of a framework for the disclosure of nature-related financial information, as well as in "Keidanren Initiative for Biodiversity Conservation."